Dobatymo/data-algos/problems.md

 - naive time complexity: O(nm log(nm))
 - variant of: 'Sorting problem'

--- problems with approximate solutions only
+-- problems with approximate solutions only (no known way to have 100% perfect results. doesn't include cases where the approximate cases approaches 100% in the limit of unlimited space/runtime)

 ## Stemming
 - https://en.wikipedia.org/wiki/Stemming